bryanbuchanan/junkbox/readme.md

 		$admin[] = array('steviej', 'password321');
 		$admin[] = array('ashleys', 'password123');

-## Limiting Access
+## Limiting Access to Everything

-To require a name and password to access your files:
+To require a name and password to access *all* your files:

 1. Open the "_index/config.php" file, and uncomment this line: